On this page:

 For additional information, please contact Graduation Foto at 1-800-482-0321 or visit their website at www.graduationfoto.com

-Graduating students please note: in order to attend the commencement ceremony, you must indicate that you are participating on your Graduation Application in Wings Express.
-This can be updated and/or changed until December 1.
+Graduating students please note: in order to attend the commencement ceremony, you must indicate that you are participating on your Graduation Application in WINGS Express.
+This can be updated and/or changed until April 18, 2018.

 Obtaining a Letter of Invitation